Enjoy the picnic season

 A happy hour picnic can also be interesting!
 Put it together with some delicious cheeses from the Fromagerie Montebello or La Trappe à fromage, deli meats from Fines et Futés, and sweet treats from the Wakefield Confectionery or ChocoMotive.
-To accompany it all, (re)discover local beers brewed by the Brasseurs de Montebello, the Brasserie du Bas-Canada, the Gainsbourg or the Brasseurs du Temps.
+To accompany it all, (re)discover local beers brewed by the Brasseurs de Montebello, the Brasserie du Bas-Canada or the Gainsbourg.
 If you’re in the Petite Nation, the Brasse-Camarade specialty corner store carries a huge selection of craft beers.

 Where to set up?

 Over the past few weeks, a lot of people have been spending a lot of time in their back yard—and what better place to settle in with your picnic?
 And Gatineau Park is now open to visitors, with certain restrictions.
 Before you go, check the NCC website for the latest updates.
 If you choose to picnic in a public park, be sure to practise physical distancing.